 Physicians can select from three hematopoietic cell sources for patients in need of transplantation—bone marrow, peripheral blood stem cells (PBSC), and umbilical cord blood.
 Physicians can often select the hematopoietic cells based on a patient's characteristics, disease, and disease status.

-Figure 1 shows the distribution over time of the cell sources used in transplants facilitated by National Marrow Donor Program® (NMDP)/Be The Match®.
-Currently, the most common graft choice of transplant physicians is peripheral blood stem cells, which are used in 65% of all transplants.
-Bone marrow and umbilical cord blood are used in 19% and 16% of transplants, respectively.
+Currently, the most common graft choice of transplant physicians is peripheral blood stem cells, which are used in 83% of all transplants.
+Bone marrow and umbilical cord blood are used in 17% and 9% of transplants, respectively.

 Many factors can enter into the clinical decision of selecting the hematopoietic cell source that is best for each patient.
 Several recent studies have shown that comparable allogeneic transplant outcomes are achieved regardless of hematopoietic cell graft used.
 [1,2,3,4] View outcomes by cell sources in related and unrelated donor transplantation, also showing comparable transplant outcomes, regardless of graft source.

 Bone marrow has been a standard source of hematopoietic cells for more than 40 years.
 Transplant physicians may select marrow because:

 - Chronic graft-versus-host disease (GVHD) is lower and less severe than in PBSC transplants